esnvutbrno/fiesta-plus/README.md

 ### Requirements

-For running the project, you need `docker-compose` with running Docker daemon.
+For running the project, you need `docker compose` plugin with running Docker daemon.

 ### Development